|Kari Pulli, Ph.D.

 Senior Director of Research

-Kari joined NVIDIA research in April 2011 to work in imaging and other mobile applications.
-He heads the Mobile Visual Computing Research team (Orazio Gallo, Shalini Gupta, Kihwan Kim, Dawid Pajak, Dikpal Reddy, Alejandro Troccoli, Yun-Ta Tsai) which works on topics related to cameras, imaging, and vision on mobile devices.
+Kari heads the Mobile Visual Computing Research team (Karen Eguiazarian, Iuri Frosio, Orazio Gallo, Shalini Gupta, Jan Kautz, Kihwan Kim, Dawid Pajak, Dikpal Reddy, Alejandro Troccoli, Yun-Ta Tsai) which works on topics related to cameras, imaging, and vision on mobile devices such as tablets, smartphones, and cars.
 Previously he was at Nokia (1999-2004 in Oulu, Finland; 2004-06 a visiting scientist at MIT CSAIL; 2006-11 at Nokia Research Center Palo Alto).
 He was one of the 3 Nokia Fellows in 2010 (6th in Nokia history), and a Member of CEO's Technology Council.
-Kari worked on standardizing mobile graphics APIs at Khronos (OpenGL ES, OpenVG) and JCP (M3G) and wrote with colleagues a book on Mobile 3D Graphics.
-In Palo Alto he started a research group working on mobile augmented reality and computational photography (including the FCam architecture for computational cameras).
+Kari worked on standardizing mobile graphics APIs at Khronos (OpenGL ES, OpenVG) and JCP (M3G), wrote with colleagues a book on Mobile 3D Graphics, and lead a research group working on mobile augmented reality and computational photography (including the FCam architecture for computational cameras).

 Kari has a B.Sc. from the University of Minnesota, M.Sc. and Lic.
 Tech. from the University of Oulu (Finland), and Ph.D. from the University of Washington (Seattle), all in Computer Science / Engineering; MBA from the University of Oulu; and he worked as a research associate at Stanford University as the technical lead of the Digital Michelangelo Project.